h3r3t1c/IP-Address-Tile/README.md

 # IP-Address-Tile
-An opensource app that add a tile to your android device that shows the current IP address of the device
+An opensource app that adds a tile to your android device to shows the current IP address of the device